1031-Systems/1031_Delivery/README.md

 ## If You Are a User

+These tools have been built and tested on Mint 22.1 and Rocky 9, two distributions of linux, and on MacOS Sonoma 14.9, another variant of linux.
+It has not been tested at all under Windows.

 To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases, navigating to the realease of your choice.
 If you just want the